Ettore Majorana: Disappearance

 This was followed rapidly by a telegram from Majorana cancelling earlier travel plans.
 Apparently, he then bought a ticket to travel by ship from Palermo to return to Naples.
-He never was seen again.
+He was never seen again.

 Investigations and hypotheses

-Italian writer Leonardo Sciascia has summarized some of the results of investigations and hypotheses about the disappearance, however, some of Sciascia's conclusions were refuted by some of Majorana's former colleagues, including E. Amaldi and E. Segrè.
+Italian writer Leonardo Sciascia has summarized some of the results of investigations and hypotheses about the disappearance; however, some of Sciascia's conclusions were refuted by some of Majorana's former colleagues, including E. Amaldi and E. Segrè.
 Recami critically examines various hypotheses about Majorana's disappearance, including those advanced by Sciascia, and presents suggestive evidence for the proposal that Majorana travelled to Argentina.

 Italian philosopher Giorgio Agamben published a book in 2016 that examines the case of Majorana's disappearance.

-Other proposed explanations
+Proposed explanations

 Several proposed explanations for his disappearance include: